dherault/serverless-offline/README.md

   "plugins": ["serverless-offline"]
 ```

-And in main project root do:
+And in your project root do:

 ```
 sls offline start